Current Spark Projects

-Each year, students, faculty, and staff compete with each other in a unique competition: SPARKTank.
+Each year, students, faculty, and staff compete with each other in a unique competition: SparkTank.
 Winners come away with funding, mentorship, and the opportunity to take their innovations to the next level.
-Here are the teams that pitched, with the grant winners taking part in this year's program:
+Here are the grant winners taking part in this year's program:

 Onye is a mobile tool for clinics and hospitals in emerging markets to aggregate patients' feedback for better healthcare service delivery.
 In many emerging markets, there is a breakdown in patient-doctor communication, which leads to an average 55% missed appointment rate due to health providers' inability to track key grievances that are driving patients away.
 This translates into negative health outcomes for patients and revenue loss for hospitals.
 Onye closes the patient feedback loop for health providers to improve service delivery to reduce missed appointments.